 Evidence-Based Practices for Preventing Childhood Abuse and Neglect

-1. Enumerate risk factors for child abuse and neglect.
+1. List three risk factors for child abuse and neglect.

-2. Investigate which policies tend to have the largest impacts on health.
+2. Appraise which policies tend to have the largest impacts on health.

-3. Examine the ways in which household financial security can be strengthened.
+3. Consider three ways in which household financial security can be strengthened.

-4. Elucidate what can be used to identify and address psychosocial problems in the family that serve as risk factors for child abuse and neglect.
+4. Explain what can be used to identify and address psychosocial problems in the family that serve as risk factors for child abuse and neglect.

 5. Describe the social norm that is particularly relevant to preventing child abuse and neglect.